 A web developer will work from the designs of the UX designer, the UX designer will make improvements or optimize a website which has been built by the web developer.
 A web developer cannot start building the website before he has seen the designs from the UX designer.
-Similarly, if a UX designer wants to improve a pre-existing site, she cannot do so before she has seen the site and tested it.
+Similarly, if a UX designer wants to improve a pre-existing site, they cannot do so before they have seen the site and tested it.

 As both of these elements are crucial to the success of the same product, the two need to work both individually, and, at times, together to create the best possible outcome.

 2. Working together

 Web development focuses on creation and implementation: building websites and apps using coding languages and frameworks like Ruby on Rails and creating a working website for people to interact with and use.
 UX design focuses on how that platform will be used and how the experience of the platform for the users can be optimized so they can achieve their goals as easily and intuitively as possible.

 If you want to learn more about the process, allow Cyrille to explain what a web developer actually does.

 Without the web developer, the UX designer would simply have theories, research and ideas for optimizing the product.
 Without the UX designer the web developer would have a website that doesn’t meet the needs of the people using it.